 Despite the fact that the ceiling was going to be darker than the walls, the finished product didn’t really highlight that difference at all, in fact they blended quite well.

-So remember, when your about to tackle some interior painting, I strongly recommend that the best possible way of knowing what colour suits your home environment is to purchase multiple sample pots and apply the colours to different rooms as it will give you a better idea of heir strengths in different light conditions.
+So remember, when you’re about to undertake some interior painting, I recommend that the best possible way of knowing what colour suits your home environment is to purchase multiple sample pots and apply the colours to different rooms as it will give you a better idea of their strengths in different light conditions.

 You may be pleasantly surprised with the colour that ultimately suits your home.
-Before you go here are some pictures of the completed interior painting painting project in Kew, VIC 3101.
+Below are some pictures of the completed interior painting painting project in Kew, VIC 3101.